ayaangrover/dune/README.md

 ## Why I made it
 I made it because I want to do my homework in my notebook but also be able to type and use my mouse. this way i can place my notebook between the two halves of my keyboard.

+## Models
+Case models are in /Case, case + pcb and just pcb models are both in /Dune.

 ## Images